opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

 * Introducing Sample Detectors in Anomaly Detection Kibana Plugin:
   * Users can now load 3 different sample detectors (and corresponding indices) into their cluster to get familiar with detectors and detector configurations
   * Users can detect sample anomalies using logs related to (1) HTTP response codes, (2) eCommerce orders, and (3) CPU and memory of a host
+* Introducing Email Destination support in Alerting/Alerting Kibana Plugin:
+  * Provide a pre-built destination type for email in Alerting to easily send notifications without using a webhook
+  * Support SMTP SSL/TLS and authentication
+  * Store `email_accounts` in `opendistro-alerting-config` index like other Alerting configurations.
+This allows configuration of multiple sender emails for use in Destinations
+  * A single configured `email_account` can be used in multiple Destinations and is referred to by its `id` in Destination configuration.
+Therefore, changing the `email_account` would reflect the changes in all Destinations that reference it.

 ## Release Details